The Two Synod Solution

 In Sacrament of another

-Correspondence denomination in
+Correspondence denomination which is in

-With correspondence with
+With correspondence with one or

-one of the two Primary Synods
+both of the two Primary Synods

 (Westminster or Auburn),